abdusco/abdus.dev/src/posts/checking-executable-exists-in-path-using-node/index.md

 # {{ title }}

 I was writing a mini npm package to distribute a Powershell script.
-It is designed for users [run the Powershell script](/posts/running-powershell-script-in-node/) using
+It is designed for users to [run the Powershell script](/posts/running-powershell-script-in-node/) using

 ```
 npx package-name [...args]
 ```

-which passes arguments to the script and let it take from there.
+which passes arguments to Powershell and let it run the actual script, which is bundled with the npm package.

 ## Problem